websight-io/docs/docs/cms/developers/components/index.md

             - must contain other components to be usable <br>
             - contain no logic (other than logic related to layout calculation) <br>
             - interact only on page resize (no other “user actions” allowed) <br>
+            - have no visible UI elements (like texts) <br>
             - have no visible UI elements (like texts)<br> <br>

+            To implement a building block component use the <code>instanceResourceType</code> component definition property and define the component template. <br> <br>

             Examples of building block: <br>
             - Hero sections (containers including texts, images, etc dedicated to be used at the top section of the page) <br>